Installing Pro-Motorsports Shock Tower Reinforcement Kit

 After the sanding was done, I had to hammer in a 1/8" raised lip in the center of the shock tower, this is required for the steel plates to sit flush.
 A household hammer was used and after two large finger scabs and several hundred hits, the lips were flattened.

 Finally the welding began.
 I am a novice welder, in fact, I have no real welding experience.
 That wasn’t going to stop me.
 I bought a Mig Welder for $199 (120A, 230V) and went to work.
 After practicing on some spare metal (and burning my bare arms!)
 I started on the car – with two layers of clothing.
-It’s amazing how powerful the welder is, melting steel with ease and forming a bond stronger than the steel itself.
-The sparks from welding shoot everywhere, over my head, arms, legs, and anywhere in a clear line of sight.
-At one point while welding, I noticed an unusual burning smell, looked down, and noticed a ten-inch flame creeping up my right leg!
-What fun!
+It’s amazing how powerful the welder is, melting steel with ease and

 Some of the welds came out really well, some did not.
 I’m not sure why, perhaps because I did not use gas shielding and of course, my lack of experience – nah!